 She said she had fallen in love fell with a prince who was a wolf by day and a man by night.
 Then a servant threw his wolf-skin into the fire, and he disappeared in a great thunder-clap.

 I was astounded.
 That happened to me.
 I was the wolf.
 I had disappeared!

 She had gone on a long journey to find me.
 She had sought help from the wind, the sun, the moon, and the stars.

 I wanted to fling open the door and embrace her, but how?
 Today, I am to be married to another.
 What am I to do?
-If I have lost the key to my treasure chest, and I have had another made, what do I do with the older key when I have found her again?
+If you lose the key to your treasure chest, and you have another made, what do you do with the original key when you have found it again?